How to Check if All Azure Users Have MFA Enabled

 6. Repeat this process for all users in your Azure environment.

-Here are the steps to find all Azure users without MFA enabled using the Azure CLI:
+Here are the steps to find the status of all Azure users via the Microsoft Entra sign-ins report so you can enforce MFA compliance:

-While the above methods will let you find out whether Azure users have MFA enabled, they may be tedious and time-consuming, especially for larger organizations with hundreds of users.
+While the above methods will let you find out whether Azure users have MFA enabled, they may be tedious and time-consuming, especially for larger organizations with hundreds or thousands of users.

 Even when you have a list of all non-compliant users, you still have to manually notify them and follow-up to validate that they have enabled MFA for their accounts.